eternex/paystar-test-ui/README.md

-# PAY-STAR TEST
+# PAY-STAR PaymentGate implementation on Vue3.
-### This project designed as a employment test and this Repo hold UI section for API see bellow link.
+### This project designed as a test and this Repo hold UI section for API see bellow link.
 https://github.com/eternex/paystar-test-api

 #